shrideio/shoebox/README.md

   $ sudo ./proxy_containers_setup.sh $SHOEBOX_ROOT $YOUR_DOMAIN $CLOUDFLARE_API_INI
   $ sudo docker-compose up -d
   ```

-  Run `$ sudo docker ps | grep proxy`to verify if the container is up and running.
+  Run `$ sudo docker ps | grep proxy`to verify if the `proxy` container is up and running.

-The credentials for accessing the proxy dashboard at `proxy`.yourdomain.com can be found in `$SHOEBOX_ROOT/proxy-traefik/secrets.ini`.
+The credentials for accessing the proxy dashboard at `proxy`.yourdomain.com are printed to the console and can be found in `$SHOEBOX_ROOT/proxy-traefik/secrets.ini`.

 ### Containers infrastructure

-The `setup_containers.sh` scripts creates directories for container volume mounts, generates `.evn` files and copies configuration files (i.e. Vault and Consul) to service working directories if necessary.
-It also generates secrets for certain service components (i.e. databases) and users if required, and stores them in the `secretes.ini` files in services working directories.
+The `setup_containers.sh` script creates directories for container volume mounts, generates `.evn` files, and copies configuration files (i.e. Vault and Consul) to service working directories if necessary.
+In addition, it generates secrets for service or database users and stores them in `secretes.ini` files in service working directories.

 > IMPORTANT: Once the secrets are created, they remain intact, therefore  `setup_containers.sh` can be run multiple times without modifying credentials.